muquit/privategpt/README.md

 using the power of LLMs.

 options:
   -h, --help            show this help message and exit --hide-source, -S     Use this flag to disable printing of source documents
                         used for answers.
   --mute-stream, -M     Use this flag to disable the streaming StdOut callback
                         for LLMs.
-  --model, -m MODEL  Specify the model to use.
-Defaults to the value set in
+  --model MODEL, -m MODEL
-                     config.py.
+                        Specify the model to use.
+Defaults to the value set in config.py.
 ```

 # Screenshot of the web ui